Category: 'Legal Tech'

 These OCA statistics focus on opinion authorship — the traditional (albeit imperfect) measure of output for appellate judges.

 We might soon have some new measures, thanks to recent legislative demands for details about how individual Justices have been meeting the Court’s internal deadlines.
-And as it turns out, those reports are due on December 1st of each year.
+And as it turns out, those reports are due on December 1st of each year. (( You can find the language on page 3 of this very large PDF, part of the appropriations bill in 2009. ))

 Tags: DocketDB · Practice Notes